MedHackOpen/HospitalPriceSpider/nodejsModule/README_database.md

 6.`/api/update/google-spreadsheets-hospital-services` endpoint now creates or updates the database rows as per rId

 7.To help and contribute to this task see `index.js` in this folder on line 250..The fields need matching

+#STEP 2

+## Importing data from csv to database in relation to savedRepoTableName column in the spreadsheet

+If you wish to test with the data already imported in sql format, check files in `./SQLs` (root dir)

+.database_development.sql (contains all data from google spreadsheet and the related csv files saved locally)

+.institutions.sql(contains data in sql format from the google spreadsheet)

+.services.sql(contains data in sql format from the csv files in ./rawCSVs that are referenced by name from savedRepoTableName column in the spreadsheet)

+ To test and help improve on the data import feature, follow the instructions at the top of this file, then head to `/api/load-data-from-csv` to import the data and compare